adeen-atif/MPI-Cluster/README.md

 # MPI-Cluster
-Making an MPI Cluster using 2 slave PCS connected to a master on the same LAN
+##Making an MPI Cluster using two PCS, one master, and the other slave, on the same LAN

-MPI Cluster Configuration
-Adeen Atif

-Master
+###Configuration for the Master PC
-Make sure you’re logged in on your Ubuntu system using the admin ID (which has sudo access)
+Make sure you’re logged in on your Ubuntu system using an ID which has sudo access

 Open terminal
-sudo adduser mpiuser
+'''sudo adduser mpiuser'''

 Gives sudo access to the newly created user sudo usermod -aG sudo mpiuser